Plate 1

 In plate 2 above we have the electronic symbols for both NPN and NPN.
 They work exactly the same except have opposite electrical polarities.
 If a set of transistors have exact electrical properties but opposite polarities they are called a complimentary pair.

-Another type of transistors are known as MOSFETS or metal-oxide semiconductor field-effect transistors, which will be covered separately.
+Another type of transistors are known as MOSFETs or metal-oxide semiconductor field-effect transistors, which will be covered separately.

 Plate 3